Etac Cross 5 and Cross 6, can be set up for both a taller or a shorter users with different body shapes.

 The rear cross bracer can easily be folded with a snap lock.

-2. Side Stops, Width Extending
+2. Width Extentions

 To mount, just slide them into the back rails and fasten the screws.